Azure/llmops/documentation/bootstrapping.md

 # Bootstrapping a New Project

-In this section, you will learn how to bootstrap a new project based on a project template.
+In this section, you will learn how to start a new project using a project template.
+The bootstrapping process will create a new project repository on GitHub and populate it with content from the project template.
+Additionally, it will set up the development environment for your project, ensuring that you have everything you need to get started quickly and efficiently.

 ## Prerequisites

-- An Azure Subscription with access to the [Azure OpenAI Service](https://aka.ms/oai/access).
+* [Azure Developer CLI (azd)](https://aka.ms/install-azd) - to manage Azure deployments.
+* [Git](https://git-scm.com/downloads) - to manage code repositories.
+* [Python 3.10+](https://www.python.org/downloads/) - to perform automated tasks after provisioning.

+You will also need:
+* [Azure Subscription](https://azure.microsoft.com/free/) - sign up for a free account.
+* [GitHub Account](https://github.com/signup) - sign up for a free account.
+* [Access to Azure OpenAI](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) - submit a form to request access.
-- Permissions to create a Service Principal (SP) in Azure AD.
+* Permissions to create a Service Principal (SP) in your Azure AD Tenant.
-- Permissions to assign the Owner role to the SP within the subscription.
+* Permissions to assign the Owner role to the SP within the subscription.
-- A GitHub Account.

 ## Steps to Bootstrap a Project

-1. **Clone the LLMOps Repo**
+1. **Clone the LLMOps Repo (this repository)**

    Clone the repository from GitHub: